palliate/palgen/docs/usage/cli.rst

 Running a specific extension
 -----------------------------

-To run a specific extension, for instance, one named :code:`foobar`, you can use the command :bash:`palgen foobar`.
+To run a specific extension, for instance, one named :code:`foobar`, you can use the command :code:`palgen foobar`.
 The extension should be defined somewhere within the project's source or extension folders.
-To run multiple extensions at once, for example, :code:`foo` and :code:`bar`, you can use the compound command :bash:`palgen foo bar`.
+To run multiple extensions at once, for example, :code:`foo` and :code:`bar`, you can use the compound command :code:`palgen foo bar`.

 Providing additional options
 -----------------------------